aalvan/mlops-student-performance/README.md

 To set up GitHub Actions for your fork of this project, ensure that the necessary secrets and environment variables are configured in your repository settings.
 This setup will allow the CI/CD pipeline to run smoothly, automating the testing and deployment process whenever changes are made.

 By using GitHub Actions, we ensure a robust, efficient, and automated workflow, enhancing the development experience and minimizing the risk of errors during deployments.

-**Note**: The deployment of the web service is currently under development due to issues encountered when executing the DAG.

 ## Installation
 > [!NOTE]